 Gardner (single, homer), Headley (two singles), A-Rod (two singles), McCann (three singles), and Williams (two doubles) all had multiple hits.
 Headley, A-Rod, McCann, Beltran, Drew, and Williams drew walks.
 The Yankees pounded out season-high 15 hits.
 They had 17 hits total in the first three games of the series.

 And finally, Sabathia did not get the win, but if he had, he would have become the 14th pitcher in history to record a win over all 30 teams.
 I heard that on the YES broadcast and thought it was neat.
 Pretty good chance Sabathia never pitches against the Marlins again, so this was probably his last chance to join the club.

 Box Score, WPA Graph & Standings

-Here are the box score, video highlights, and updated standings.
-Also make sure you check out our useful Bullpen Workload and useless Announcer Standings pages.
-Now here is the win probability graph:
+Here are the box score and video highlights as well as the updated standings.
+Also make sure you check out out Bullpen Workload and Announcer Standings pages.
+Here is the win probability graph:

 This four-game home-and-home series with the Marlins is finally over.
 The Tigers are coming to the Bronx next for a three-game weekend series.
 Adam Warren and Justin Verlander will be the pitching matchup in Friday night’s opener.
 Head over to RAB Tickets if you want to catch that game or one of the many other upcoming home games live.